Neosama/SignalID/README.md

 #### Contains :
 - The source code of the Android application and the identification algorithm.
-- The tool for creating a new detection model.
+- Shelp - The tool for creating a new detection model.
 - A project presentation.

 #### Google Play :